OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/options/pricing/rmv.md

 ---
 title: rmv
-description: The rmv command allows users to remove a price from the list in the stock options pricing tool.
+description: "The rmv command allows users to remove a price from the list in the stock" options pricing tool.
 It is a vital feature in the command line interface market tool, which provides flexibility in managing price lists.
 keywords: